Use Case: Upgrading with Minimum Downtime

 The database is never moved; you will always have a single database instance that is always the active database.

-You don't have to worry about using a Master Policy Manager instance, since there will never be a read-only database in the model.
+You don't have to worry about using a Primary Policy Manager instance, since there will never be a read-only database in the model.

 The connections that are important in this model are the links into the Policy Manager cluster first.
 The steps are: